Saturday, 7 October 2017

 Translation: By the writer of this post.

 Khushwant Singh was very happy that day.
-A function was arranged in his honour in tje ground of the School.
-Chairman of Hadali Malik Khuda Bakhsh Wadhal, Muhammad Tahir Awan Advocate, Haji Muhammad Hayat the headmaster of the school and many other persons attended the function.
+A function was arranged in his honour in the ground of the school.
+Chairman of Hadali Malik Khuda Bakhsh Wadhal, Muhammad Tahir Awan Advocate, Haji Muhammad Hayat the headmaster of the school, and many other persons attended the function.
 They all paid their tribute to Khushwant Singh for his great love for Hadali.
-While addressing the function Khushwant Singh got very emotional, on one side he was very happy to see his birthplace and on the other side, he was very sad, missing his childhood days and for having to leave his city and go away.
-In this state of conflicting emotions of happiness and sadness, in his address, he said to the participants "just like Muslims who go for Haj and Umra and consider it as a great blessing, exactly similar are my feelings today.
-I think today by seeing my birthplace I have performed my Haj as well as Umrah."
+While addressing the function, Khushwant Singh got very emotional.
+On one side, he was very happy to see his birthplace, and on the other side, he was very sad, missing his childhood days and for having to leave his city and go away.
+In this state of conflicting emotions of happiness and sadness, in his address, he said to the participants, "Just like Muslims who go for Haj and Umra and consider it as a great blessing, exactly similar are my feelings today.
+I think today, by seeing my birthplace, I have performed my Haj as well as Umrah."
 He clearly expressed his love for Pakistan and Hadali.
 He said that it distressed him very much when Indian newspapers wrote against Pakistan.
 He considered Pakistan as his home.
 That's why many Indians were unhappy with him and called him an agent of Pakistan.
-He pointed towards the hall of the school and said that that was the building in which he studied and the assembly was used to be held.
-At this point probably the childhood memories overwhelmed him completely and tears started flowing and he could not continue his speech and came back to his seat weeping.
+He pointed towards the hall of the school and said that that was the building in which he studied and the assembly used to be held.
+At this point, probably the childhood memories overwhelmed him completely, and tears started flowing, and he could not continue his speech and came back to his seat weeping.
 He had to return to India within a day, but he went back with the promise of returning soon.
 But he never got a chance to come back.
-Many years passed, he remained in touch with a few persons of Hadali, through letters.
-One of them is Muhammad Ali Asad Bhatti, a man of letters.
-His fans of Hadali sent him a gift of a traditional shawl as a gift.
-The special thing about this gift was that along with it, there was a piece of white cloth measuring two yards, on which there were signatures of 150 residents of Hadali, with good wishes for Khushwant Singh.
-People of Hadali expressed their love for Khushwant Singh through this gift.
-Hadali's famous literary figure Muhammad Ali Asad Bhatti told that he along with some other people had planned to celebrate his diamond jubilee on the occasion of his 100th birthday.
-Preparations were under way when by a phone call a sad news was received that Khushwant Singh was no more in this world.
-Whoever heard this news in Hadali, felt that as if his own brother had died.
-The atmosphere of the whole city became gloomy.
-Residents of Hadali held a special reference in the memory of their beloved Khushwant Singh.
-The reference was presided by Deputy Commissioner of Khushab.
-Farrukh Goyandi and Mustafa Taseer, specially came from Lahore.
-A special thing about this reference was that well known journalist of India Kuldip Nayar, addressed this reference live on a phone.
-At the request of people, he addressed in Punjabi.
-He said that Khushwant Singh was his friend and teacher.
-He praised people of Hadali for their love for Khushwant Singh.

-When the ashes of Khushwant Singh reached Hadali, the ex headmaster Haji Muhammad Hayat spontaneously uttered, "After 99 years a son who greatly loved his birthplace has returned to his soil."
-Till today residents of Hadali remember their beloved Khushwant with moist eyes.
-Under the same Rosewood tree, where Khushwant Singh used to play during his childhood, it is written on the commemorative plaque, "A Sikh, a scholar and a son of Hadali."
+When the ashes of Khushwant Singh reached Hadali, the ex-headmaster Haji Muhammad Hayat spontaneously uttered, "After 99 years, a son who greatly loved his birthplace has returned to his soil."
+Till today, residents of Hadali remember their beloved Khushwant with moist eyes.
+Under the same rosewood tree, where Khushwant Singh used to play during his childhood, it is written on the commemorative plaque: "A Sikh, a scholar, and a son of Hadali."

 An article by Syed Fakir Aijazuddin, a close friend of Khushwant Singh.